 UK data centres run by funding bodies

-Depending on your funder's Terms and Conditions you are required to deposit your data in a specific archive or repository.
-Your funding body might run its own data centre such as the examples below:
+Depending on your funder's Terms and Conditions, you are required to deposit your data in a specific archive or repository.
+Your funding body might run its own data centre:

-- The National Environment Research Council (NERC) Data Centres, such as the British Atmospheric Data Centre (BADC)
+- The National Environment Research Council (NERC) Data Centres, such as the British Atmospheric Data Centre (BADC); and

-- Science and Technology Facilities Council (STFC): several data centres are available but not all curate data.
+- Science and Technology Facilities Council (STFC) has several data centres available but not all curate data.